Aaryan Nitin Shukla: Career

 Shukla also became the youngest winner at the Mind Sport Olympiad Mental Calculation World Championship in 2021, before finishing as runner-up twice.
 He also finished as runner-up in Season 1 of Calculation League.

 In 2023 and 2024, Shukla gave televised Flash Anzan performances in Russia and Italy, the latter earning him a Guinness World Record in addition.

-In late 2024, Shukla set six new Guinness World records --- three related to Flash Anzan, two related to multiplication, and one related to division --- in a showcase event in Dubai.
+In late 2024, Shukla set six new Guinness World records in a single day – three related to Flash Anzan, two related to multiplication, and one related to division – in a showcase event in Dubai.